mhdawson/micro-app-cloud-backup/README.md

 occur.

-You can use the micro-app in the browser or get native look and feel on desktp and mobile devices with the [micro-app-cordova-launcher](https://github.com/mhdawson/micro-app-cordova-launcher) and [micro-app-electron-launcher](https://github.com/mhdawson/micro-app-electron-launcher) projects.
+You can use the micro-app in the browser or get native look and feel on desktop and mobile devices with the [micro-app-cordova-launcher](https://github.com/mhdawson/micro-app-cordova-launcher) and [micro-app-electron-launcher](https://github.com/mhdawson/micro-app-electron-launcher) projects.